So, you want to work in pharmaceutical sales, but you don’t have selling experience.

 But if you don’t have that experience, there is still a way to gain a competitive advantage over other applicants: take training classes.

-Sales, marketing, pharmaceutical sales, medical terminology, general biology – these are all excellent places to start, whether you take classes from an educational company or from a college or university.
+Sales, marketing, pharmaceutical sales, medical terminology, general biology – these are all excellent places to start, whether you take classes from an educational company or a college or university.

 Networking groups.
 Alright, maybe you don’t have the professional background a company is looking for.
 But perhaps you have something else to offer.